PouyaGhahramanian/github-future-stars/README.md

 This repository contains the implementation of our predictive model (`StarHub`) for GitHub repository popularity in the future using PyTorch and the Transformers library.
 It also includes an additional `Featurehub` model that predicts the popularity of a repository by using only the meta-data of that repository.

+This project is our final project for the **Bilkent CS 588: Data Science for Software Engineering** Course.
+We extend our gratitude to **Professor Eray Tüzün** for his invaluable guidance and to our Teaching Assistant, **Muhammad Umair Ahmed**, for his insightful comments and support throughout all stages of the project.

+**Group 8, Members**:
+- Sepehr Bakhshi
+- Pouya Ghahramanian
+- Mehmet Kadri Gofralilar
+- Kousar Kousar

 ## Table of Contents

 - [Installation](#installation)